 As discussed in Section I, the District is governed by a Board of Supervisors of five members.
 The Supervisors hold office for staggered terms of four years each.
-Elections of Supervisors are held every two years at the annual meeting of the landowners of the District, at which two or three Supervisors, as the case may be, are elected.
-As of September 30, 2021, the members of the Board were Laurence C. Hames, President; Donald R. Greer, Vice President; Jane Adams, Maximiano Brito and one vacancy.
+Elections of Supervisors were held every two years at the annual meeting of the landowners of the District, at which two or three Supervisors were elected.
+As of September 30, 2022, the members of the Board were Laurence C. Hames, President; Donald R. Greer, Vice President; Jane Adams, Maximiano Brito and Leila Jammal.